What is the Research Network hoping to achieve?

 - a residential field weekend for underprivileged women, to explore barriers and incentives to participation, and encourage women’s representations of their land use.

 - a conference in which participants share the workshops’ investigations and contribute further research findings, to generate a holistic exploration of women’s upland recreation.

 Who is involved in the Women In The Hills network?

-The network is directed by a Leadership Group comprising Rachel Hewitt (Newcastle University), Kerri Andrews (Edge Hill University) and Joanna Taylor (University of Manchester).
+The network is directed by a Leadership Group comprising Rachel Hewitt (Newcastle University; not active in the network since early 2022), Kerri Andrews (Edge Hill University) and Joanna Taylor (University of Manchester).
 The network’s events and rationale are overseen by an Advisory Group, of which Zakiya Mckenzie, Keri Wallace (Girls on Hills guided trail-running for women), Isobel Filor (John Muir Trust), Emma Brockwell (Pelvic Roar) and Harvey Wilkinson (National Trust) are members.
 Women In The Hills is very lucky to be working closely with three organisations as project partners: Girls on Hills, John Muir Trust, and Pelvic Roar.
 You can find out more about these individuals and organisations on the Who We Are page.

 As it develops, Women In The Hills will benefit from collaboration with a number of individuals and organisations, across academic disciplines, creative practices, and industry and charity sectors.
 These include the Outdoor Industries Association, the Kendal Mountain Festival, EVB Sport, the British Mountaineering Council, Women in Adventure, and Fab Little Bag.